liuhualin333/4041Project/README.md

 * [XGBoost](https://github.com/dmlc/xgboost)
 * [Seaborn](https://seaborn.pydata.org/index.html)

+### Pre-processing
+The pre-processing of features are in ` ` files.

+### Running the tests
+The best performance is generated from XGBoost model in `XGBoostModel.py`file.

-### Source code
+### Acknowledgement

-There are a total of five machine learning models implemented in this reposiroty for Matthews correlation coefficient calculation.
-1. `XGBoostModel.py`: XGBoost
-2. `gbm.py`: lightGBM
-3. `random_forest.py`: Random Forest
-4. ``:SVM
-5. ``: Neural Network.

-First three of them works on given dataset, the last two were abandoned.
-The above models were tested on kaggle [datasets](https://www.kaggle.com/c/bosch-production-line-performance/data).
+All models were tested on kaggle [datasets](https://www.kaggle.com/c/bosch-production-line-performance/data).
-The performance of the models on these datasets can be found [here]().